zkLinkProtocol/zklink-intent-url/docs/develop.md

   async generateTransaction(
     params: ActionTransactionParams,
   ): Promise<GeneratedTransaction> {
-    return {
+    // Build and return your transaction
-      tx: {
+    const tx = {
-        value: BigInt(params.value),
+      chainId: 810180,
       to: params.recipient,
+      value: params.value,
+      data: '0x',
+      dataObject: {
+        "Sent Value": params.value,
       },
       // tell the render whether to send the transaction
-      shouldSend: true,
+      shouldSend: true
+    }
+    return {
+      txs: [tx],
+      tokens: [],
     };
   }
 }
 ```

-It must be noticeable that the `intent` field describes the parameters that the intent creator or user can set in Intent URL, which will be displayed on the frontend.
+For [`ActionMetadata`](../src/common/dto/action-metadata.dto.ts#137), it must be noticeable that the `intent` field describes the parameters that the intent creator or user can set in Intent URL, which will be displayed on the frontend.

+The filed `components` is an array of objects that describe the parameters that the user can set.
+There are some fields to pay attention to：

+- `type`: describes the type that the frontend will render.
+It can be `input` (user inputs), `searchSelect` (drop-down box), `searchSelectErc20` (drop-down box for ERC20 token), `text` (action creator inputs).
+If you choose `searchSelect` or `searchSelectErc20`, you need to provide avaliable value in `options` field.
+- `regex`: a regular expression that the frontend will use to validate the input.

+[`GeneratedTransaction`](../src/common/dto/transaction.dto.ts#57) is a type that describes the transaction that will be sent to the blockchain.
+It contains the
+fields `txs` and `tokens`.

+- The `txs` field is an array of transactions that will be sent to the blockchain.
+The field `chainId`, `to`, `value`, `data` are standard Ethereum transaction fields.
+It has two additional fields: `dataObject` and `shouldSend`.
+The `dataObject` field is a JSON object that will be displayed on the frontend.
+The `shouldSend` field tells the frontend whether to send the transaction.
+- The `tokens` field is a list of tokens that should be prepared in target.
+You can think of this field as describing the prerequisites for initiating a transaction.
+The frontend will automatically search and perform cross-chain transactions to meet the prerequisites on your target chain.
+Then, it starts to send the transaction.

 ### 3. Register